Prehospital Trauma Life Support

 The seminar will benefit trauma surgeons, general surgeons, emergency physicians, trauma coordinators, trauma nurses, critical care nurses, surgical residents, orthopedic surgeons, vascular surgeons, primary care physicians who care for injured patients, mid-level providers, physician assistants, and nurse practitioners.

 For more information on Advances in Trauma and to register online, please visit www.aitkc.com or contact firstname.lastname@example.org or 678-675-2696.

 Point Counterpoint Acute Care Surgery Conference

-This Point/Counterpoint Acute Care Surgery Conference is designed to have a broad appeal to general surgeons and other specialty surgeons, along with emergency physicians and intensivists, nurses, paramedics, and others who actively participate with a high-performance team.
+This Point/Counterpoint Acute Care Surgery Conference will take place May 11–12, 2017, in Baltimore, MD, at the Baltimore Hilton.
+It is designed to have a broad appeal to general surgeons and other specialty surgeons, along with emergency physicians and intensivists, nurses, paramedics, and others who actively participate with a high-performance team.
 As one past participant highlighted, "This is an appropriate course for anyone who has had to take emergency call or care for the critically ill."
 The Point/Counterpoint guarantee is to have expert faculty, to facilitate meaningful intellectual exchange, and to enhance the overall educational experience of every participant.